 Soak the ham bag, pillowcase or tea towel in a weak vinegar solution - 2 cups of water and 1 tablespoons of vinegar will work.
 Squeeze out any excess water and place ham in the bag, pillowcase or tea towel.
 Repeat the soaking process every few days.

 8. Free up fridge space

 We know your fridge is probably chokablock with ham, turkey and everything else in between.
 So icing your drinks in an esky is a good way to make some space.
 A wine bucket or champagne bowl will do nicely, too.
-Or you could use the Dinner Ladies foam box and keep it topped up with ice.
+Or you could use the Dinner Ladies box and insulation bag and keep it topped up with ice.

 9. Set the table the night before...